 - zones (defined as polygons or circles, on the earth ellipsoid or at a given altitude)

-- ground stations
+- · ground stations

 - data relay satellites

 - stars

 This library is to be used for planning of Earth Explorer operations.
 It includes, the following CFI functions:

-- xv_station_vis_time: computes visibility time segments for a ground station - xv_drs_vis_time: computes visibility time segments for a data relay satellite - xv_zone_vis_time: computes visibility time segments for an instrument swath in visibility of a zone. - xv_swath_pos: computes location of a swath at a given time (additional routine to help refine the results of xv_zone_vis_time) - xv_star_vis_time: computes visibility time segments for a star. - xv_multizones_vis_time: computes the visibility segments of several zones and sort them to different criteria. - xv_multistations_vis_time: computes the visibility segments of several ground stations and sort them according to different criteria. - xv_gps_vis_time: computes visibility time segments for a gps constellation. - xv_gen_swath generates the instrument swath template file for a given satellite, instrument mode and orbit. - Time Segments Manipulation Routines: - xv_time_segments_not: returns the complement of 1 vector of time segments. - xv_time_segments_and: returns the intersection segments from 2 vectors of time segments. - xv_time_segments_or: returns the joined segments from 2 vectors of time segments - xv_time_segments_delta: add or subtract time durations at the beginning and end of each time segment in a vector. - xv_time_segments_sort: returns the vector of time segments sorted according to absolute or relative orbits. - xv_time_segments_merge: merges all the overlapped segments in a list. - xv_time_segments_mapping: returns a subset of the time segments vector, such that this subset covers entirely a zone or line swath.
+- xv_station_vis_time and xv_station_vis_time_no_file: compute visibility time segments for a ground station - xv drs vis time: computes visibility time segments for a data relay satellite - xv_zone_vis_time and xv_zone_vis_time_no_file: compute visibility time segments for an instrument swath in visibility of a zone. - xv_swath_pos: computes location of a swath at a given time (additional routine to help refine the results of xv_zone_vis_time) - xv_star_vis_time: computes visibility time segments for a star. - xv_multizones_vis_time: computes the visibility segments of several zones and sort them to different criteria. - xv_multistations_vis_time: computes the visibility segments of several ground stations and sort them according to different criteria. - xv gps vis time: computes visibility time segments for a gps constellation. - xv_gen_swath and xv_gen_swath_no_file generate the instrument swath template file for a given satellite, instrument mode and orbit. - xv gen scf generates a swatth control file for the ESOV tool. - Time Segments Manipulation Routines: - xy time segments not: returns the complement of 1 vector of time segments. - xv_time_segments_and: returns the intersection segments from 2 vectors of time segments. - xv_time_segments_or: returns the joined segments from 2 vectors of time segments - xv_time_segments_delta: add or subtract time durations at the beginning and end of each time segment in a vector. - xv_time_segments_sort: returns the vector of time segments sorted according to absolute or relative orbits. - xv time segments merge: merges all the overlapped segments in a list. - xv_time_segments_mapping: returns a subset of the time segments vector, such that this subset covers entirely a zone or line swath.